NickEllul/Zabbix_HPE_Alletra_Template/README.md

-# 🧰 Zabbix Template for HPE Nimble & HP HPE Storage Systems
+# 🧰 Zabbix Template for HPE Nimble / Alletra Storage Systems

 This Zabbix template is designed to monitor multiple HP HPE Storage Systems, with a strong focus on **HPE Nimble Storage** — a system for which working templates are hard to find.